What happens in counselling?

 During this difficult time we can only meet online using whatever platform is easiest for you - I have worked online for many years and it provides an opportunity for people who live physically distant from my base to come alone to sessions.
 Physical sessions will resume when possible.

-Can I come to my sessions after work?
+Can I have my sessions after work?

 We will arrange a time that works for you each week, which includes having after work appointments when there is availability